makkus/freckles_website/pages/02.blog/example-static-website/item.md

 </html>
 ```

-Put that in a folder `my_site`.
+Let's put that in a folder called `my_site`.

+## Start `freckelize`-ing

 Now, assuming `freckelize` is already installed, we'd type this:

 ```
 freckelize static-website -f my_site/
 ```

 `freckelize` has so called 'adapters' which deal with certain types of data profiles.
-The adapter for the static website data profile is called, well, `static-website`.
+The adapter for the static website data profile is called, well, `static-website`, and you can find it's source [here](XXXX).
 What this adapter will do is:

 - installs the `nginx` webserver, to be run as the user who owns the `my_site` folder (as otherwise there might be no read permission -- this can be configured though, see below)
 - configures the `nginx` webserver to listen on `localhost` port 80 (which is the adapter default and can be changed)
 - configures a virtual host that uses the `my_site` folder as it's root
 - makes sure the `nginx` systemd service is enabled and started

-### adding metadata
+### Adding metadata

-#### adding metadata: type of the data-set
+#### Metadata: type of the 'freckle'

 To keep everything neat and tidy, I think it's a good idea to add metadata about the `my_site` folder to the folder itself. `freckelize` by default reads a file called `.freckle`, which uses the [yaml](https://en.wikipedia.org/wiki/YAML) format and sits in the root of the data-set/folder.